michael-brade/derby-select2/README.md

-# Select2 component for Derby Entity
+# Select2 component for Derby JS

 This is a [DerbyJS](http://github.com/codeparty/derby) component for jQuery Select2 4.0.
 It features some improved usability, and it adds support for re-ordering multi-selections with drag-and-drop.